Icinga/icinga2/doc/6-distributed-monitoring.md

 * Requires a config directory on the master node with the zone name underneath `/etc/icinga2/zones.d`.
 * Additional zone and endpoint configuration needed.
-* Replay log is replicated on reconnect.
+* Replay log is replicated on reconnect after connection loss.
 This might increase the data transfer and create an overload on the connection.

 To make sure that all involved nodes accept configuration and/or commands, you need to configure the `Zone` and `Endpoint` hierarchy